Kingxukai/linux/Documentation/usb/usb-help.rst

 2008-Mar-7

-For USB help other than the readme files that are located in `Documentation/usb/*`, see the following:
+For USB help other than the woke readme files that are located in `Documentation/usb/*`, see the woke following:

 - Linux-USB project:  http://www.linux-usb.org
   mirrors at          http://usb.in.tum.de/linux-usb/